nice-grp/NTG-Bench/README.md

 The framework evaluates synthetic traffic along five complementary axes:

-1. **Distribution Similarity** – Captures how well marginal feature distributions are preserved via Jensen–Shannon divergence (JSD), total variation distance (TVD), Earth mover’s distance (EMD), and the Kolmogorov–Smirnov (KS) statistic.
+1. **Distribution Similarity** – Measures preservation of individual feature distributions (JSD, TVD, EMD, KS) and feature interdependencies (PCD, CMD), with lower values indicating better similarity.
 2. **Protocol Compliance** – Applies the deterministic knowledge checks (DKC) from the paper to flag impossible flows (e.g., TCP on DNS-only ports) and reports the clean-pass ratio alongside the filtered dataset.
-3. **Semantic Consistency** – Measures whether inter-feature relationships are retained using the categorical mutual dependence (CMD) metric and Pearson correlation distance (PCD) on continuous features.
+3. **Semantic Consistency** – Quantifies preservation of attack characteristics by verifying key metrics fall within valid ranges derived from real data, calculated as semantic consistency rate (SCR).
-4. **Generation Diversity** – Uses the PRDC density/coverage scores over a one-hot + min–max representation to quantify whether the synthetic set covers real operating modes instead of collapsing to a narrow region.
+4. **Generation Diversity** – Uses PRDC coverage scores to ensure synthetic data covers real operating modes.
 5. **End-to-End Utility** – Benchmarks the usefulness of synthetic traffic for downstream detection by training several classical classifiers (DT, RF, GB, XGB, MLP) in three scenarios: pure real data (baseline), train-on-synthetic-test-on-real (TSTR), mixed synthetic/real ratios, and data augmentation strategies.

 All metrics are reported as CSV artifacts that can be version-controlled or ingested into downstream dashboards.